Welcome to the LATCH Project (BCHA)

 We work at a very local level to meet every homeless person where they are in life.
 Our aim is to meet their needs by providing them with a support base to expand their capacity towards independent living, so they can make a fresh start and become valuable members in our local community.
 LATCH does not provide emergency accommodation and a housed client will have completed an eight week assessment, beforehand.

 Urgent Appeal for New Hosts

 If you or you know someone who is interested in becoming a host, please contact a member of the LATCH office team on 0208 460 0042 or email firstname.lastname@example.org.
-There is no obligation to proceed and upon learning more, you are free to decide that now is not the right moment for you to become a host.
+There is no obligation to proceed and in most cases, learning more may give you the essential information needed to make the right decision.